 ALBERTUS ELVE SCHOLARSHIP

 An award will be given each year to a part-time or full-time student of any race, religion, or cultural background who is enrolled in a Chemistry course.
 For more information contact Dr. Joe Hesse, Physical Science 234-4259

 Selection will be based on academic record.
 The recipient(s) will be a full-time freshman or sophomore student enrolled in pre-engineering course with a grade point average of 3.0 or above.
 For more information contact Dr. Tom Neils, Physical Science 234-4219

 This scholarship will be awarded to a student who has shown a talent for and dedication to the study of chemistry and has attained a 3.0 GPA.
 This award is renewable for an additional year based on recommendation of the department scholarship committee.
 For more information contact Dr. Tom Neils, Physical Science 234-4219

 WOMEN IN SCIENCE EDUCATION SCHOLARSHIP

-Two $300 scholarships will be awarded annually to sophomore women who have demonstrated excellence in studying Chemical, Physical, or Biological Sciences.
-Recipients must intend to continue their education working towards a career in teaching in one of the above areas of science and must have achieved a minimum 3.5 GPA in their freshman year at GRCC.
-Applicants must submit a statement of career intent and a transcript from GRCC including address and phone number(s).
-Please note this scholarship may be awarded during the Winter semester rather than during the Fall semester.
-For more information contact Laurie Faber Foster, Biology 234-3989
+The Women in Science Scholarship will be awarded annually to a sophomore woman who has demonstrated excellence in the study of biology, chemistry, geology, or physics.
+Recipients must intend to continue their education working towards a career in one of these areas of science or science education.
+A minimum 3.0 GPA in the applicant's freshman year at GRCC is required.
+Applicants must submit a statement of career intent and a GRCC transcript that shows progress in the study of science.
+Please note that this scholarship may be awarded during the Winter semester rather than during the Fall semester.
+For more information, please contact Laurie Foster at email@example.com.

 ARMEN AND PAT OUMEDIAM KETTERING PIPELINE SCHOLARSHIP